tjmahr/dissertation/docs/22-referent-selection.md

+Descriptive statistics help reveal the developmental trends for this task.
+At age 3, the median peak values are similar for the two conditions, both around .83.
+The peaks increase for the nonword condition in the following year with a median value of .92.
+It is worth emphasizing what this statistic tells us: At age 4, half of the children had a peak looking probability of .92 *or greater*.
+In other words, children are performing near the ceiling on this task by age 4.

+To quantify the degree of ceiling performance, I calculated the number of children per condition with a growth curve peak greater than or equal to .99 over the posterior distribution.
+For the nonword condition, there were 23 [90%&nbsp;UI: 20, 26] children who performed at ceiling at age 3, 41 [36, 45] at age 4, 40 [36, 44] and at age 5.
+For the real word condition, the number of children attaining ceiling performance was more uneven: there were 20 [16, 24] ceiling-performers at age 3, 13 [10, 16] at age 4, and 13 [10, 16] at age 5.

 To compare peaks looking probabilities between ages, I fit a linear mixed effects model with restricted maximum likelihood via the lme4 R package [vers.
 1.1.17; @lme4].
-I regressed the growth curve peaks onto experimental condition, age group, and the age x condition interaction.
+I regressed the children's average growth curve peaks onto experimental condition, age group, and the age × condition interaction.
 The model included randomly varying intercepts for child and child-year.
 This modeling software does not provide *p*-values for its effects estimates, so for these comparisons, I decided that an effect was significant when the *t* statistic for a model fixed effect has an absolute value of 2 or greater.
-In practical terms, this convention interprets an effect as significant when its estimate is at least 2 standard errors away from 0. (@GelmanHill use this approach with mixed models.)
+In practical terms, this convention interprets an effect as "significant" when its estimate is at least 2 standard errors away from 0. (@GelmanHill use this approach when with mixed models.)

-At age 3, the two conditions did not significantly differ, B<sub>real-nonword</sub> = .76, *t* = 67.06.
+At age 3, the two conditions did not significantly differ, B<sub>real-nonword</sub> = .01, *t* = 0.95.
 At age 4,
-nonword peaks were on average -.77 proportion units greater than the real word peaks, *t* = -69.11, and at age 5, the nonword peaks were -.83 proportion units greater than the real word peaks, *t* = -73.35.
+nonword peaks were on average .09 proportion units greater than the real word peaks, *t* = 5.79, and at age 5, the nonword peaks were .04 proportion units greater than the real word peaks, *t* = 2.56.
 For the nonword condition there was a significant increase in the peaks from age 3 to age 4, *B*<sub>4-3</sub>
-= -.01, *t* = -0.69, whereas there was no improvement from
+= .10, *t* = 5.99, whereas there was no improvement from
-age 4 to age 5, *t* = -0.18.
-In the real word condition, there was only a significant improvement from age 4 to age 5, *B*<sub>5-4</sub> = -.00, *t* = -0.28.
+age 4 to age 5, *t* = 0.37.
+In the real word condition, there was only a significant improvement from age 4 to age 5, *B*<sub>5-4</sub> = .06, *t* = 3.25.

 <!-- [pvalues]: The lme4 package does not provide *p*-values because it is -->